beasaddress/README-Generator/README.md

 ## Description
 This project creates a professional README.md file straight from your terminal.
 All a user has to do is run "node index.js" and they will be prompted with questions.
 The responses are then generated in the back end.
 They will be formatted in a way that looks like the markdown file was made from scratch.
 There is a section for each necessary aspect of a project such as usage, contributions guidelines, contact me, and installation info.
+Here is a link to a walkthough video showing how to use it: https://drive.google.com/file/d/16YmI7cBMoBeqi3uCkEZCzDaliUoCZfqa/view

 ## Installations
 This project is utilizing the inquirer package from Node.js